What happens if I post time to my connected system without a tag?

-When there are multiple tags present on a time entry, the WiseTime connector handles this by equally dividing and distributing the total time amongst the matters for which tags are assigned in your practice management system.
-For example, if you have Case A and Case B tagged against a task that took 30 minutes, once this task is posted there will be a 15 minutes present for Case A and 15 minutes for Case B. Alternatively, if this does not suit your use case, the WiseTime connector can be reconfigured to allow for the total time for the entry to be added in full to each matter.
+When there are multiple tags present on a time entry, the WiseTime connection equally divides and distributes the total time amongst the matters for which tags are assigned in your practice management system.
+For example, if you have Case A and Case B tagged against a task that took 30 minutes, once this task is posted there will be a 15 minutes present for Case A and 15 minutes for Case B. Alternatively, if this does not suit your use case, the WiseTime connection can be reconfigured to allow the total time of the entry to be added in full to each matter.

 What happens if the case reference changes?

-When WiseTime is connected to your practice management system all the new cases that are created are always synced up to the WiseTime console.
-When you change a case reference, however, WiseTime cannot automatically detect such change but you can add the new tag in the WiseTime console as an “alias” to the original case reference.
+When WiseTime is connected to your practice management system all the new cases that are created are always synced to the WiseTime console.
+When you change a case reference, however, WiseTime cannot automatically detect such change.
+Instead, you can add the new tag in the WiseTime console as an “alias” to the original case reference.
 WiseTime will then continue to automatically tag either of the two references when detected.